Lord Chief Justice of England and Wales

-The Lord or Lady Chief Justice of England and Wales is the head of the judiciary of England and Wales and the president of the courts of England and Wales.
+The lord or lady chief justice of England and Wales is the head of the judiciary of England and Wales and the president of the courts of England and Wales.

-Until 2005 the lord chief justice was the second-most senior judge of the English and Welsh courts, surpassed by the lord chancellor, who normally sat in the highest court.
-The Constitutional Reform Act 2005 changed the roles of judges, creating the position of President of the Supreme Court of the United Kingdom and altering the duties of the lord chief justice and the lord chancellor.
+Until 2005, the lord chief justice was the second-most senior judge of the English and Welsh courts, surpassed by the lord chancellor, who normally sat in the highest court.
+The Constitutional Reform Act 2005 changed the roles of judges, creating the position of president of the Supreme Court of the United Kingdom and altering the duties of the lord chief justice and the lord chancellor.
 The lord chief justice ordinarily serves as president of the Criminal Division of the Court of Appeal and head of criminal justice, meaning its technical processes within the legal domain, but under the 2005 Act can appoint another judge to these positions.
 The lord chancellor became a purely executive office, with no judicial role.

-The equivalent in Scotland is the Lord President of the Court of Session, who also holds the post of Lord Justice-General in the High Court of Justiciary.
-The equivalent in Northern Ireland is the Lord Chief Justice of Northern Ireland, local successor to the Lord Chief Justice of Ireland of the pre-Partition era.
+The equivalent in Scotland is the lord president of the Court of Session, who also holds the post of Lord Justice-General in the High Court of Justiciary.
+The equivalent in Northern Ireland is the lord chief justice of Northern Ireland, local successor to the lord chief justice of Ireland of the pre-Partition era.

 Sue Carr, Baroness Carr of Walton-on-the-Hill, has been Lady Chief Justice since October 2023.
 She is the first female holder of the office.

 History

 Originally, each of the three high common law courts, the King's Bench, the Court of Common Pleas, and the Court of the Exchequer, had its own chief justice: the Lord Chief Justice, the Chief Justice of the Common Pleas, and the Chief Baron of the Exchequer.
 The Court of the King's (or Queen's) Bench had existed since 1234.
 In 1268 the first chief justice of the King's Bench was appointed.
 From the time of Edward Coke in the early 17th century, the chief justice became known informally as "lord chief justice".
 It was only in 1875 that it became the statutory title.

 The three courts became divisions of the High Court in 1875 (though the head of each court continued in post).
 Following the deaths of Lord Chief Justice Sir Alexander Cockburn and Chief Baron Sir Fitzroy Kelly in 1880, the three divisions were merged into a single division, with Lord Coleridge, the last Chief Justice of Common Pleas, as Lord Chief Justice of England.

-The suffix "and Wales", now found in statutes and elsewhere, was of a holder's own motion and to reflect centuries-old reality, appended during the tenure of Lord Bingham of Cornhill.
-He held this office between 1996 and 2000.
+The suffix "and Wales", now found in statutes and elsewhere, was first appended to the title by Lord Bingham of Cornhill in 1998.